-The City has retained Stantec Consulting Services to provide their expertise in utility engineering and financial services for the study.
-Stantec will complete the bulk of cost of service study, which involves determining the requirements for maintaining our systems, allocating the costs among the difference customer types, and designing a rate structure based on community objectives and legal requirements.
+Stantec Consulting Services provided their expertise in utility engineering and finance for the study.
+Stantec determined the requirements for maintaining our systems, allocated costs among the difference customer types, and designed a rate structure based on community objectives and legal requirements.

 Presentation to City Council can be found is available